 - 2 ripe bananas sliced into 1/4” rounds

-• If you haven’t used mascarpone before, it’s an Italian cheese that is similar to cream cheese, but with a lighter texture and milder flavor.
-It makes a really beautiful and light frosting — I love it for a summer dessert!
+If you haven’t used mascarpone before, it’s an Italian cheese that is similar to cream cheese, but with a lighter texture and milder flavor.
+It makes a really beautiful and light frosting — I love it for this humminbird cake and many other summer desserts!